codesmatrix/cordova-plugin-mediaac/README.md

 # cordova-plugin-mediaac

-This plugin provides the ability to play back audio files and audio streaming on a device.
+This plugin provides the ability to play back audio streaming on a device.
 Support AAC, AAC+ and MP3 format.

 __NOTE__: The current implementation does not adhere to a W3C